jgneff/framebufferY8/docs/index.md

 The results of my third round of tests in May 2020 are published on the [2020-05](2020-05/) page.

-This round of tests confirms what I saw in the results last month: JDK 13 on ARM processors had a remarkable drop in performance that has [mostly returned](2020-05/#writeto16newold) in the latest release of JDK 14.
+This round of tests confirmed what I saw in the test results last month: JDK 13 on ARM processors had a remarkable drop in performance that has [mostly returned](2020-05/#writeto16newold) in the latest release of JDK 14.

 ![Bar Chart](2020-05/clarahd-focal-writeTo16-2020-05-03.svg){:width="716" height="410"}